 Pro tip: It could be a good idea to lock the compartment of your bag in which your documents and money or other valuables are placed after you board the flight.
 For liquids, follow the standard procedure and place all liquids (each being less than 100 ml and the total being a maximum of 1 L) in a clear zip pouch or waterproof bag.
 Marking your luggage in a distinct way and having luggage tags, be it your carry on or your check-in bag is always helpful as it instantly helps you identify your bags.

 “Those who follow the crowd usually get lost in it.” – Rick Watson

 This couldn’t be any truer and if you refer to point 7. you’ll know why we believe your vacation should be planned around YOUR preferences.
-It’s quite normal to get caught up in all the Instagrammable locales, Tourists must do’s and innumerable blog posts on the internet but while these could serve as inspiration, only you know your preferences and so we suggest you find your own mix.
-Figure out your ideal ratio of touristy and lesser-known local places, figure out whether you would be okay spending half a day waiting in queue for that perfect photo or whether you would rather explore less crowded sites and discover your own Instagrammable backdrop.
-Planning beforehand goes a long way in letting you make the most of your trip with the least amount of stress so we’re going to share our favorite hacks with you!
+It’s quite normal to get caught up in all the Instagrammable locales, Tourist must-do’s and innumerable blog posts on the internet but while these could serve as inspiration, only you know your preferences and so we suggest you find your own mix.
+Figure out your ideal ratio of touristy and lesser known local places, figure out whether you would be okay spending half a day waiting in queue for that perfect photo or whether you would rather explore less crowded sites and discover your own Instagrammable backdrop.
+Planning beforehand goes a long way in letting you make the most of your trip with the least amount of stress so we’re going to share our favourite hacks with you!

-Finding the balance- While charting out your itinerary, understand and accept that you will not be able to see everything that the destination has to offer.
-Narrow down your options and plan to keep your preferences in mind while also leaving a day or two unplanned for spontaneous activities and experiences based on the locals’ recommendations.
+- Finding the balance- While charting out your itinerary, understand and accept that you will not be able to see everything that destination has to offer.
+Narrow down your options and plan keeping your preferences in mind while also leaving a day or two unplanned for spontaneous activities and experiences based on the locals’ recommendations.
 These could end up being the most memorable moments of your trip!